 There’s heaps of research supporting this view.

 Students retain more information when they actively engage in the learning process.
-According to the Peak Performance Center, learners remember up to 75% of what they practice by doing, compared to just 5% from passive traditional learning methods like lectures.
+According to the Peak Performance Centre, learners remember up to 75% of what they practice by doing, compared to just 5% from passive traditional learning methods like lectures.
 This evidence shows that active participation is the key to learning success, especially in early childhood education.

 In a traditional lecture-style environment, if you are lucky, students may be passively absorbing some information, but are they truly engaged?
 Are they thinking and learning?